slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
+> *"The sheep will spend its entire life fearing the wolf, only to be eaten by the shepherd."
+-- Proverb*
 > *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
 -- Warren Buffett*
 > *"Never offend people with style when you can offend them with substance."